shokoverse/shokoverse-V1/README.md

 ## SOLUTION

-Shokoverse uses blockchain to fix Web2 certification flaws, creating a secure, efficient platform for all.
+Shokoverse uses blockchain to fix Web2 certification flaws, creating a secure, efficient platform for all to use.

 #### ✅ Important
 - **Tamper-Proof**: **Digital certificates** ensure trust for institutions.